 We want your visit to Petroglyph to be safe and enjoyable.
 Below are some of the potential hazards you may experience during your visit.
 Please become familiar with them, and keep them in mind while you are here.
+Remember, your safety is your responsibility.

 Heat & Sun

 During the summer, expect high temperatures, intense sunlight and low humidity.
 Eat before you visit and drink a least one gallon of water each day.
 Carry and drink water while you are hiking or attending a program on the visitor center patio.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat.
 Apply sunscreen to all exposed skin.
 Consider walking and hiking trails in early mornings or evenings.
+Read more about heat illness here.

 Wild animals often carry deadly diseases for humans, including hantavirus, bubonic plague and rabies, and may become aggressive without warning.
 Always view wildlife from the safety of your vehicle or from a distance.
 Do not approach animals to take photographs, and teach children not to chase, throw rocks or pick up animals.